Connect with us

 Site preparation and foundation work consume a significant portion of the budget set aside for building a house.

-The cost of foundation is influenced by factors such as location, square footage, soil type, labor costs, etc., and the U.S. national average cost is about $8,385.
+The cost of a foundation is influenced by factors such as location, square footage, soil type, labor costs, etc., and the U.S. national average cost is about $8,385.

 Being one of the most important steps to building a house, site preparation and foundation can take upwards of one month to complete.